caokai1073/UnionCom/README.md

 pip3 install unioncom
 ```
 ## v0.2.1
-+ Software optimization.
++ Software optimization
-+ Split function "train" into functions "Match" and "Project".
++ Split function "train" into functions "Match" and "Project"
-+ Use Kuhn-Munkres algorithm to find optimal pairs between datasets instead of parbabilistic matrix matching.
++ Use Kuhn-Munkres algorithm to find optimal pairs between datasets instead of parbabilistic matrix matching
-+ Add a new parameter "project" to provide options for barycentric projection.
++ Add a new parameter "project" to provide options for barycentric projection
 + Separate "test_label_transfer_accuracy" function from "fit_transform" function
 + fix some bugs